Yara Shahidi’s Red Carpet Curls Have Me Rethinking Sleek Event Hair

 But they do need moisture.

-That is why Ouidad Moisture Lock Curl Butter fits here.
-It hydrates, defines, and elongates curls while keeping the finish touchable.
-With shea butter, mango seed butter, and seed oils, it gives curls support without making them feel coated.
+That’s why Ouidad Moisture Lock Curl Butter fits here.
+This is what softens and defines.
+It hydrates, elongates, and gives curls structure without making them feel stiff.

+With shea butter, mango seed butter, and seed oils, it supports the curl so it falls better.
 This is especially useful when curls need shape but still need to move.
-It is not about freezing the curl in place.
-It is about helping it look softer, smoother, and more cared for.
+It is not about freezing the curl.
+It is about helping it look smoother and more cared for.

 For Smooth Bends, a Curling Iron Can Still Be the Move